 What is Wrongful Death?

 A wrongful death is a death caused by the negligence or misconduct of an individual or company.
-The death could be from medical mistakes made in a hospital, work-related injuries sustained on the job, violence by criminals, vehicle accidents, airplane or train crashes, exposure to a toxic substance, or similar acts.
+The death could be from a traffic accident, medical mistakes made in a hospital, work-related injuries sustained on the job, violence by criminals, airplane or train crashes, exposure to a toxic substance, or similar events.

 What is a Wrongful Death Claim?